Wellposedness for the KdV hierarchy: Proof of Theorem

 \subsection{The generating function of the Gardner hierarchy}

 For $N \geq 2$ we consider the Gardner equations instead of the good variables equation.
-The starting point is the $\tau$ flow for the Gardner hierarchy defined by the generating function of the Gardner hierarchy
+The starting point is the $\tau$ flow for the Gardner hierarchy defined by the generating function of the Gardner hierarchy (recall \eqref{eq:T-1}, also see \eqref{eq:Gardner0}):